frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/lms-masters.md

-# Setting up Masters for Learning Management System
+# Setting up the Masters for Learning Management System

 The ERPNext Learning Management System uses the following masters to show content on the portal.